 We provide an overview of the concept behind super practices, what this could mean for you, and offer insight into the support available now.

 This, of course, does not preclude these super practices from going on to join the local GP Federation.
 Indeed, we have several examples where this has happened and it makes complete sense.
 The GP Federation offers even greater scale to General Practice and provides one voice for practices across a whole health economy.
-This makes the evolving New Models of Care and Accountable Care Systems easier to develop, as every model is predicated on General Practice operating ‘at scale’.
+This makes the evolving New Models of Care and Integrated Care Systems easier to develop, as every model is predicated on General Practice operating ‘at scale’.
 Hubs of 30,000 to 50,000, under the umbrella of a GP Federation looks, therefore, like an excellent model.

 That said, super practices are not for the fainthearted.
 In forming a super practice, you need to think in a radically different way.
-This will allow all practices to re-think their current delivery model as they come together, developing new ways of working to meet the challenges that are here and now, and enable sustainability in what is a very challenging environment.
+This will allow all practices to re-think their current delivery model as they come together, developing new ways of working to meet the challenges that are here and now, and enable sustainability in a very challenging environment.

 How SCW can support you